Blogging old posts can be historic & fun

 Birthday coincidence or just a cosmic joke?

-Does fate have anything to do with the day that a person is born?
+Does Fate have anything to do with the day that a person is born?
 Can one person born on the same date years earlier have some sort of influence on someone born years and perhaps even centuries later?

 I mean, I was born on December 1st and share a biorhythm with Woody Allen, Richard Prior, Lou Rawls, and Bette Midler, all of whom are or were older than me.
 I love to joke around and make people smile like the two famous comedians, and I loved singing Doo Wop as a young man and still believe I can carry a tune some times.